The Signal (2014 film): Plot

-Nic is taken to his room where he hears Jonah talking to him through a small vent in the wall, saying his "body feels weird."
+Nic is taken to his room where he hears Jonah talking to him through a small vent in the wall, saying his "body feels weird".
 Nic also notices that his legs, previously weak but functional, are now completely numb.
-When Dr. Damon questions Nic again, Nic tries to get answers about Haley's condition (whom he saw in a coma in one of the rooms at the facility), but to no avail.
-Following an unexplained experiment on a cow in another part of the facility, a security alarm goes off and Nic, along with other personnel, finds large dents with scorch marks running across the walls and no sign of Jonah.
+When Dr. Damon questions Nic again, Nic unsuccessfully tries to get answers about Haley's condition (whom he saw in a coma in one of the rooms at the facility).
+Following an unexplained experiment on a cow in another part of the facility, a security alarm goes off and Nic, along with other personnel, finds large dents with scorch marks on the walls of the facility and no sign of Jonah.

 Nic asks Damon where Jonah went, but Damon says Jonah was "never recovered" from the house.
 Nic tries to break Haley out but is intercepted.
-After Nic is restrained, he's shocked to discover that his legs have been amputated and replaced by prosthetic legs made from alien technology.
-Nic then uses these super-powered limbs to break himself and Haley out of the facility, only to discover they're in the middle of a vast barren desert area.
+After Nic is restrained, he's shocked to discover that his legs have been amputated and replaced by advanced prosthetic legs.
+Nic then uses these high-powered limbs to break himself and Haley out of the facility and discovers they're in the middle of a vast barren desert.

 After hitching a ride with an old woman, Nic and Haley hijack an 18-wheeler truck to find a way around the seemingly endless canyon that extends around the facility and surrounding area.
-At a visitors' center, they find Jonah in a HAZMAT suit, disguised as one of the workers.
+At a visitors' center, they find Jonah in a hazmat suit, disguised as one of the workers.
 Jonah reveals that his forearms and hands have been replaced with the same alien technology as Nic's legs.

-Jonah speculates that they are in Area 51 (because they both have the same tattooed number, which adds up to 51), and that this is all a test.
-After Nic discovers indications of alien technology implanted in Haley's spine, the trio drive up to a military checkpoint.
-Jonah tries to hack into their computer system, only to be stopped by gunfire from the facility personnel, which damage his eyeglasses and ruins his ability to see the computer clearly.
+Jonah speculates that they are in Area 51 (because they both have the same tattooed number, which adds up to 51).
+After Nic discovers indications of advanced technology implanted in Haley's spine, the trio drive up to a military checkpoint.
+Jonah tries to hack into their computer system, only to be stopped by gunfire from the facility personnel, which damage his glasses and ruins his ability to see the computer clearly.